josephrocca/ChatVRM-js/README.md

 # ChatVRM Viewer (JS)
-A JS conversion/adaptation of parts of the [ChatVRM](https://github.com/pixiv/ChatVRM) (TypeScript) code for use in [OpenCharacters](https://github.com/josephrocca/OpenCharacters).
+A JS conversion/adaptation of parts of the [ChatVRM](https://github.com/pixiv/ChatVRM) (TypeScript) code for use in [OpenCharacters](https://github.com/josephrocca/OpenCharacters), but can be used outside of OpenCharacters as shown with the code below.
 I've extracted just the VRM "speaking character" viewer from the web app.

 ```js
 // setup viewer: